The Lookout at Broad Cove Marsh Inverness, Nova Scotia

-The Lookout at Broad Cove Marsh at Inverness, Nova Scotia was designed by Omar Gandhi, founder of Omar Gandhi Architects.
+The Lookout at Broad Cove Marsh is a residential building in Inverness, Nova Scotia, Canada designed by Omar Gandhi.

-It is located on the outskirts of Inverness, Cape Breton Island, Canada, between the ocean and a tree-lined country road that echoes its contours and is designed as a natural extension to its surroundings, with a slanted roof that mimics the hillside.
-This long and low-profile house is securely rooted to the landscape by a concrete wall that anchors the structure on the uphill side.
+It is located on the outskirts of Inverness, Cape Breton Island, Canada.
+A long and low-profile house, it has a concrete wall anchoring the structure on the uphill side.
 The angled-down roof protects the house from heavy winds, rain, and snow.